-You are not eligible to apply if you're an auxiliary or casual employee, or if you're appointed as political staff as defined in the Standards of Conduct for Political Staff.
-If you're unsure of your employment status, please contact AskMyHR by submitting a service request using the category My Team or Organization > Employee & Labour Relations > Other Issues & Inquiries.
+You're not eligible to apply if you're an auxiliary or casual employee, or if you're appointed as political staff as defined in the Standards of Conduct for Political Staff.
+If you're unsure of your employment status, please contact AskMyHR by submitting a service request using the categories My Team or Organization > Employee & Labour Relations > Other Issues & Inquiries.

 Employees of the broader public sector are also ineligible, including:

 - Crown corporations (for example, Community Living BC, BC Hydro)

 - Other municipal or federal governments (for example, police)

 These organizations have their own terms and conditions of employment.
 If you're not sure if an organization is an eligible employer, please check before you take a new job.
 Taking a position at an ineligible organization will mean you're no longer eligible.
 If you have any questions, email StudentAidBC.